Requirements for International Applicants

 The statement should include the following:

-- your interest and purpose in pursuing the M.A. in Global Migration and Policy,
+- your interest and purpose in pursuing the M.A. in Migration Studies,

 - how the program fits into your academic and professional goals,